sinansonlu/animation-personality/README.md

 Our code in [animation_personality.ipynb](animation_personality.ipynb), which can work on [Google Colab](https://colab.research.google.com/), performs the following operations:
 - Downloads the animation data from [Bandai](https://github.com/BandaiNamcoResearchInc/Bandai-Namco-Research-Motiondataset.git) and [ZeroEGGS](https://github.com/ubisoft/ubisoft-laforge-ZeroEGGS.git) repositories
 - Prepares the ZeroEGGS subsamples using the manually marked animation clip times in [zeroeggs_subsample_times.zip](zeroeggs_subsample_times.zip)
-- Calculates Laban Motion Analysis (LMA) features from ZeroEGGS subsamples for finding the 100 subsamples of unique motion features through an elimination process; the output segments are available in [zeroeggs_remaining_subsamples](zeroeggs_remaining_subsamples) folder where the naming n_x_o_i_j.bvh represents this segment's overall id with x where it is the jth subsegment of the ith ZeroEGGS sample.
+- Calculates Laban Motion Analysis (LMA) features from ZeroEGGS subsamples for finding the 100 subsamples of unique motion features through an elimination process; the output segments are available in [zeroeggs_remaining_subsamples](zeroeggs_remaining_subsamples) folder where the naming `n_x_o_i_j.bvh` represents this segment's overall id with x where it is the j<sup>th<sup> subsegment of the i<sup>th<sup> ZeroEGGS sample.

 ```
 @INPROCEEDINGS{SonluEtal2024MASSXR2024,